Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Introduction

 \subsection{Outline.}

 The rest of the paper is organized as follows.
 Section \ref{sec:set} introduces the model and estimators.
 Section \ref{mainmm} presents the main theoretical results.
 Sections \ref{sim} and \ref{app} report the results of the simulation study and empirical application, respectively.
 Section \ref{sec:conclusion} contains some concluding remarks.
-Appendix collects the deferred proofs of the theoretical results and supplementary tables with simulation results.
+An appendix collects the deferred proofs of the theoretical results, additional results for the analysis that uses first differences, instead of forward orthogonal deviations, to remove the unobserved unit effects, and supplementary results for the simulation study.